noratarek14/management-system/README.md

 ### Steps
 1- Clone or download the project files.
 2- Open a terminal and navigate to the project directory.
-3- Compile the program using--> gcc -o inventory main.c inventory.c 4- Run the program using --> ./inventory
+3- Compile the program using--> gcc main.c Inventory.c -o inventory 4- Run the program using --> ./inventory

 ## Usage Instructions